TosbackCgusBridge-Bot/CGUs-versions/Buckle/Privacy Policy.md

 *   Video Recordings: For security and loss prevention purposes, stores have a video monitoring system in place at all times that may capture your image.
 *   Call Recordings: Notes about your call and what you shared during your call.
 *   Device and Browsing Information: Information about your phone, tablet, computer or device and online browsing activity, including but not limited to your device’s information, current location, domain type, browser version, service provider or IP address.
 We also collect information about where you go on buckle.com and our technical efficiencies of your visit, such as the time you visited our website or the time it took to connect to the website or download pages.
-*   Social Media Information: If you use social media (e.g. Facebook, Instagram, SnapChat, Twitter or Pinterest) to connect with us, information that you share with us via your posts or information that you have approved the social media platform or network to share with us.
+*   Social Media Information: If you use social media (e.g. Facebook, Instagram, SnapChat, Twitter or Pinterest) to connect with us, information you share via your posts, or information you have approved via the social media platform or network to share.

 **How We Collect Your Information**